IgniteUI/help-topics/topics/02_Controls/Editors/07_igDatePicker/05_Migrating_to_the_new_igDatePicker.md

 clearListItems|Removed all items from list.|This method is removed.
 You should manipulate your data object and rebind the UI component to the updated data for such a scenario. dropDownElement|Got reference to jquery object which is used as container of dropdown.|This method is renamed to `getCalandar` to better communicate what it does. dropDownVisible|Set visibility of dropdown list according to the Boolean value that is passed.|Only gets visibility of dropdown list.
-There are new methods - [showDropDown](#showDropDown) and [hideDropDown](#hideDropDown), that replaces the previous functionality. findListItemIndex|Found index of list item by text that matches with the search parameters.|Now there are only two parameters which are the `text` to search for and a `matchType` of the following types: `startsWith`, `endsWith`, `exact` or the default, which searches if the `text` is part of any list item. getRegionalOption|Gets calculated value of regional option used by numeric and date editors.|This method in no longer available. getSelection|Used to get left or right edge of selection.|This method is replaced by the methods `getSelectionStart` and `getSelectionEnd`. getValueByMode|Used to get value in editor by dataMode.|This method is not supported.
+There are new methods - [showDropDown](#showDropDown) and [hideDropDown](#hideDropDown), that replaces the previous functionality. findListItemIndex|Found index of list item by text that matches with the search parameters.|This option is no longer available for the mask editor. getRegionalOption|Gets calculated value of regional option used by numeric and date editors.|This method in no longer available. getSelection|Used to get left or right edge of selection.|This method is replaced by the methods `getSelectionStart` and `getSelectionEnd`. getValueByMode|Used to get value in editor by dataMode.|This method is not supported.